MaxMexico/computionalgame/READMEUPDATE.md

 ## How to use it

-The note and task manager is very intuitive, all you have to do is launch the code and follow the terminal's indications according to the menu or the various requests
+The note and task manager is very intuitive, follow the terminal's indications according to the menu or the various requests

+## How does the user execute it

+Download the repositery from Github

+-Change your current directory to the project folder: cd computionalgame -Execute the main Python script to start the Note and Task Manager: python main.py -Follow the on-screen menu options to interact with the manager and manage your notes and tasks

+## Techincal dependencies

+## Test plan

 ### Hope this manager will help as much as it helps me everyday
 ### Have fun !